-- (g) the feedback received on Phase 2 of ITC 39 suggested that applying the consolidation and equity accounting requirements for the first time would be the most difficult aspect of transitioning from SPFS to GPFS, however consolidation and equity accounting are both required under the IFRS for SMEs Standard.
+- SPFS to GPFS, however consolidation and equity accounting are both required under the IFRS for SMEs Standard.
 As such, it does not appear that adopting the IFRS for SMEs Standard would mitigate these concerns; - (h) using a single basis for the R&M requirements in AAS would support efficiency in the education of accountants and financial statement users; - (i) the use of the IFRS for SMEs Standard would decrease harmonisation with New Zealand further than the requirements in this Standard, as the New Zealand financial reporting framework for forprofit entities has only two tiers and does not use the IFRS for SMEs Standard; and - (j) despite the issues noted above that would be faced if the IFRS for SMEs Standard were to be adopted, the IFRS for SMEs Standard is based on full IFRS Standards, and does not appear to depart significantly from the IFRS Standards (see AASB Staff Paper Comparison of Standards for Smaller Entities (April 2018)).
 This is acknowledged by the IASB in the Basis for Conclusions to the IFRS for SMEs Standard, which also notes that the needs of users of financial statements of small and medium sized entities are similar in many ways to the needs of users of publicly accountable entities.
-As such, it appears unlikely that the benefits of moving to the IFRS for SMEs Standard would outweigh the costs noted above. - BC111 The Board also noted that any possible reduction in on-going compliance costs or alleviation of concerns that the R&M requirements of IFRS Standards are too complex which may arise from having the IFRS for SMEs Standard as the Tier 2 GPFS framework, would not be significant enough to outweigh the loss of benefit to users (ie the loss of consistency and comparability of R&M requirements in AAS), because as noted above, the IFRS for SMEs Standard still requires consolidated financial statements and equity accounting, along with deferred tax accounting, lease accounting, fair valuing of derivatives and other complex financial instruments and related party disclosures that are not substantively different from the full requirements in AAS. - BC112 The Board further noted that 65% of respondents to Phase 2 of ITC 39 did not agree with having the IFRS for SMEs Standard as the Tier 2 GPFS framework in Australia. - BC113 In light of the above, as noted in paragraph BC98, the Board decided to create a new and separate Tier 2 GPFS framework that would have the R&M requirements of Tier 1 (including consolidation and equity accounting) and the disclosure requirements of the IFRS for SMEs Standard. - BC114 The new Tier 2 GPFS framework replaces the existing Tier 2 GPFS RDR framework and is available for application by for-profit private sector entities that do not have public accountability, NFP private sector entities and public sector entities other than the Australian Government and State, Territory and Local Governments.
+42 As such, it appears unlikely that the benefits of moving to the IFRS for SMEs Standard would outweigh the costs noted above. - BC111 The Board also noted that any possible reduction in on-going compliance costs or alleviation of concerns that the R&M requirements of IFRS Standards are too complex which may arise from having the IFRS for SMEs Standard as the Tier 2 GPFS framework, would not be significant enough to outweigh the loss of benefit to users (ie the loss of consistency and comparability of R&M requirements in AAS), because as noted above, the IFRS for SMEs Standard still requires consolidated financial statements and equity accounting, along with deferred tax accounting, lease accounting, fair valuing of derivatives and other complex financial instruments and related party disclosures that are not substantively different from the full requirements in AAS. - BC112 The Board further noted that 65% of respondents to Phase 2 of ITC 39 did not agree with having the IFRS for SMEs Standard as the Tier 2 GPFS framework in Australia. - BC113 In light of the above, as noted in paragraph BC98, the Board decided to create a new and separate Tier 2 GPFS framework that would have the R&M requirements of Tier 1 (including consolidation and equity accounting) and the disclosure requirements of the IFRS for SMEs Standard. - BC114 The new Tier 2 GPFS framework replaces the existing Tier 2 GPFS RDR framework and is available for application by for-profit private sector entities that do not have public accountability, NFP private sector entities and public sector entities other than the Australian Government and State, Territory and Local Governments.